 Our tips for WordPress security

 Whilst the numbers vary from 25-40 million active sites, WordPress is the most widely used CMS on the planet.
-The platform is free to download and even novice users can easily install add an off the shelf theme to change the look and choose from plugins that will add new functions and features.
+The platform is free to download and even novice users can easily install an off-the-shelf theme or install plugins that will add functionality and features.
 All without writing a single line of code.
-As a result, it’s security credentials are often called into doubt.
-With this in mind, we present our tips for WordPress Security.

 We find many clients are scared of using WordPress because of bad experiences they have had in the past through poor implementation of the platform.

-We design and build bespoke themes for our clients.
-They are built just for you so we have total control over the design plus they also benefit from:
+We design and build bespoke WordPress themes for our clients.
+They are built just for you so we have total control over the design plus they also benefit from the following factors: